zerve-app/zerve/docs/docs/workflow.md

 ### 1. Add Zerve Dependencies

-- Install the client with `yarn add @zerve/client`
 - Install the dev tools with `yarn add -D @zerve/cli`
+- Install the client with `yarn add @zerve/client`.
+This also requires React Query `yarn add react-query`

 ### 2. Set Up your App's package.json: